Rot127/qemu/README.md

 ## Preparation

-Note: the instructions assume that you're using Ubuntu, but it may work on other systems, that uses apt-get.
+Note: the instructions assume that you're using Ubuntu, but it may work on other systems, that uses `apt-get`.

 Before building the qemu-tracewrap, you need to install the following packages:
    * qemu build dependencies